 “Oh, but what about the back of the jersey?”
 I hear you shouting at the screen.
 Well dear reader, this is the location for the player’s Gamertag and unique number.
 It looks less like a jersey and more like a statement of intent with a personal calling card.

 Identity matters in all walks of life.
 A big part of what I do is about the “Umbrella.”
-In a club setting, everyone needs to be under one.
-We need to be heading in the same direction, weaving a combined story as we drop into digital battles together.
-These shirts are the first tentative steps into the world of merchandising.
-This is a side of the business I’m keen to master as I look toward hosting and managing larger franchises in the future once I leave the Lossie Phantoms with the RAF and take my first steps in civvy street.
+In a club setting, everyone needs feel like they are under one.
+A shared collective of friendship, ambition and togetherness no matter what is thrown at them.
+These shirts are the first tentative steps of galvanising this feeling of belonging, also my first foray into the world of merchandising for me.
+This is a side of the business I’m keen to learn as I look toward hosting and managing larger franchises in the future once I leave the Lossie Phantoms with the RAF and take my first steps in civvy street.

 Until then, it was a big moment for my beloved Phantoms.
-We’ve found our colours.
+We’ve found our colors.
 We’ve established our look.
 Now, we just have to live up to the gold on the cuffs!

 Leave a comment